wesleytian/blog/content/2019/whitney.md

 Or, I could start learning technical mountaineering skills such as self-arrest with an ice ax and begin to do technical climbs such as on [Mount Rainier](https://en.wikipedia.org/wiki/Mount_Rainier) (14,111 ft / 4,392 m).

-Whatever I choose, this hike has done a poor job at deterring me from more challenging hikes and only has me craving more.
+Whichever I choose, this hike has done a poor job at deterring me from more challenging hikes and only has me craving more.

 <a name="packing_list"></a>
 #### My Complete Packing List&#42;